tinnvec/stonebot/readme.md

+# tl;dr

 Hearthstone Bot for Discord.
-Features card information and community features.
+Features commands for card information and community features.

+## Longer version

+Stonebot is a [node.js](https://nodejs.org/) [Discord](https://discordapp.com/) bot, built using with [discord.js](https://discord.js.org/) and [Commando](https://github.com/Gawdl3y/discord.js-commando).
+Hearthstone card information is obtained using the [HearthstoneJSON](http://hearthstonejson.com/) API.
+Sound processing is done with [FFmpeg](https://ffmpeg.org/) through the use of [node-fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg).

+---

 # Commands